somanyiro/AnimationLooper/README.md

 4. Press the "Remove Root Motion" button so that the character stays in place
 5. Press the "Loop Animation" button
 6. Now you should have a smoothly looping animation

+## Known Issues

+- Too large of a difference between the start and end of the animation can lead to unrealistic movements

+## To Do

+- Implement more algorithm options from the article